John M. Bendheim Loan Forgiveness Fund

-Created in 2005 by John Bendheim, W’40, and his son Tom, WG/Lauder’90, and managed by the Wharton Social Impact Initiative, the loan forgiveness fund has awarded more than $2 million to nearly 100 different alumni.
+Created in 2005 by John Bendheim, W’40, and his son Tom, WG/Lauder’90, and managed by the Wharton Social Impact Initiative, the loan forgiveness fund has awarded more than $2 million to over 100 different alumni.

 The Bendheim Fellows are just a sample of our alumni who are impact investors, social entrepreneurs, corporate and nonprofit leaders, and philanthropists.